***Out of Stock***

-Osage Orange Tree (Maclura Pomifera) seeds for sale!
+Osage Orange Tree (Maclura Pomifera)

 Note: Osage Orange is not recommended for Europe.
 It's invasive to the Mediterranean climate found in Spain and Italy.
 It's not recommended for Hawaii.